 Although preceded by other women in the air, Sophie Blanchard was the first female to fly a balloon solo.
 She got into ballooning because of her husband, pioneer balloonist Jean-Pierre Blanchard.
-The story goes that Jean-Pierre was passing through the village of Trois-Cantons, near Rochelle, saw a pregnant woman working in the field, and told her that if her child proved to be a girl, he would marry the girl when she turned 16.
+The story goes that Jean-Pierre was passing through the village of Trois-Cantons near Rochelle and saw a pregnant woman working in the fields.
+He told her that if her child proved to be a girl, he would marry the girl when she turned 16.

 Jean-Pierre was already married when he made the promise to Sophie’s mother, and likely had already abandoned his first wife, Victoire Lebrun, and his four children.
 On 25 March 1778, Marie Madeleine Sophie Armand was born.
 Jean-Pierre kept his marriage promise, but exactly when Jean-Pierre and Sophie married is unclear.
-The earliest is 1794, but the most frequent date given coincides with Sophie’s 1804 ascent.

-Sophie’s first ascent in a balloon occurred in Marseilles on 27 December 1804, which she described as an “incomparable sensation.”
+The earliest date given is 1794, but the most frequent date given coincides with Sophie’s 1804 ascent that occurred in Marseilles on 27 December, which she described as an “incomparable sensation.”

-The reason that Jean-Pierre took her into the sky was that he had poor business skills and was facing bankruptcy.
+The reason that Jean-Pierre first took her into the sky was that he had poor business skills and was facing bankruptcy.
 He decided that a female balloonist might be viewed as a novelty, which in turn would attract enough attention to solve his financial problems.

-[The balloon’s] movement at first was slow, but when it ascended to about six hundred feet, she then threw out some ballast, and we soon lost sight of her, being confounded with the clouds, at nine or ten thousand feet of elevation, like them carried by a south-east wind towards our mountains.
+“[The balloon’s] movement at first was slow, but when it ascended to about six hundred feet, she then threw out some ballast, and we soon lost sight of her, being confounded with the clouds, at nine or ten thousand feet of elevation, like them carried by a south-east wind towards our mountains.